- How Long Should You Spend in Hakone? - 22 June 2025

-If you’re planning on travelling on the bullet train during your Japan trip, it’s important to know the rules about where that luggage is allowed to go on the train as it might change how you need to plan your trip.
+If you’re planning on travelling on the bullet train during your Japan trip, it’s important to know the rules about where your luggage is allowed to go on the train, as it might change how you need to plan your trip.
 Here’s what you need to know…

 The tape measure is out in our house.